Rajeswari-0209/AVL-Tree/README.md

   <p>1.Search</p>
    <p>2.Insertion</p>
    <p>3.Deletion</p>
-Search Operation in AVL Tree
+<p>**Search Operation in AVL Tree**</P
-In an AVL tree, the search operation is performed with O(log n) time complexity.
-The search operation in the AVL tree is similar to the search operation in a Binary search tree.
+-In an AVL tree, the search operation is performed with O(log n) time complexity.
+-The search operation in the AVL tree is similar to the search operation in a Binary search tree.
 We use the following steps to search an element in AVL tree...

 Step 1 - Read the search element from the user.
 Step 2 - Compare the search element with the value of root node in the tree.